-At the time of this strategy being launched, the Country faces a cost of living crisis due to a rise in energy, food and other costs which in turn drove inflation throughout 2022 and 2023.
-Whilst inflation fell in 2024, fuel costs remained high in comparison to traditional and historic levels.
+At the time of this strategy being written, the Country faces a cost of living crisis due to a rise in energy, food and other costs which in turn drove inflation throughout 2022 and 2023.
 As outlined in the context sections, there are factors that make affordability challenging in Cherwell.
 As a result, a growing number of households in Cherwell have financial and welfare support needs and the likelihood of more people requiring an affordable housing tenure, for instance, is growing.
 This is a contributory factor in homelessness and rough sleeping rates and a rising waiting list number.